 Asphyxia can be fatal.
 Brain cells can begin dying within as little as 5 minutes without oxygen.
-The disease can also cause long-term damage, including
+It can also cause permanent, long-term damage, including

 intellectual disability, delayed development,